AdaCore/RecordFlux/README.md

 ## Model Verification

-Formal message specification created in the RecordFlux DSL are automatically verified using the [Z3 theorem prover](https://github.com/Z3Prover/z3).
+Message specifications are automatically verified using the [Z3 theorem prover](https://github.com/Z3Prover/z3).
 The following invariants are proven at the specification level:

 * Field conditions are mutually exclusive
 * Field conditions do not contradict each other
-* For every field in a message there exists at least on reachable path
+* Each field is reachable on at least one path from the initial node
 * Message fields are always located after the first message bit
-* There is no path where a field has a negative length
+* Field length is never negative
 * Message fields cover all bits of a message on all paths
 * Overlaid fields are congruent with exactly one other field